 Positions: Listening and Language Therapist

 Sue Anne’s qualifications include: Masters in Education (Adult Education), Grad Dip, ABE (Adult Literacy), Associate Diploma in Rehabilitation Counselling, Diploma in Teaching (General Primary).

-Sue Anne is a Listening and Language Therapist, and also has the role of Community Liaison Officer.
-She has worked extensively in the field of Deaf and Hearing Impairment education, primarily in teaching roles with both children and adults.
+Sue Anne has worked extensively in the field of Deaf and Hearing Impairment education, primarily in teaching roles with both children and adults.
 Previously she worked as both a classroom teacher and an itinerant teacher of the deaf in school education.
-Sue Anne is currently working as a Listening and Language Therapist at CSC four days a week.
+Sue Anne is currently working as a Listening and Language Therapist at CSC three days a week.

 Catherine Dunn: Post Grad DIp ED (hearing impaired)